niccolev/Dress-Code-Final-Project/README.md

         paypal checking out credentials:
-        when checking out - PayPal will ask for an email and a password for payment. feel free to use the following:
+        when checking out - PayPal will ask for an email and a password for payment.
-            email: nicci@mail.com
-            pwd: nikol107

 <!--@@@@@@@@@@@@@@@@@@@@@@@@@@@@ IMAGE UPLOADING FROM ADMIN SCREEN @@@@@@@@@@@@@@@@@@@@@@@@@@@@-->